MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

-# Create a README.md content describing the structure and research content of the "resources" folder
+# README.md content describing the structure and research content of the "resources" folder under 0_domain_Study Folder

 ## 📚 Research Resources Overview